ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 # I Feel My Sins Crawling On My Back

 The sad reality is that I attempted to standardize at least a [portion of this work](/_vendor/future_cxx/papers/C%20-%20Restartable%20and%20Non-Restartable%20Character%20Functions%20for%20Efficient%20Conversions.html) (not the generic indirect conversions and encoding registry part) in C, for C23.
 I failed.
-So even as I sit here, lamenting the state of the ecosystem, angry at glibc, angry at Standard C and Standard C++, the reality is that I'm no better.
+So even as I sit here, lamenting the state of the ecosystem, angry at glibc, perpetually pissed off about Windows's `ucrt.dll`, angry at Standard C and Standard C++?

+The reality is that I'm no better.

 This was my responsibility to fix it, to see it through to the end.
+It was, in fact, the **sole** reason I came down to work on C in the first place.
+Becoming Project Editor, helping with `enum`s, doing `#embed`, fixing initialization with `= {}`, `typeof`, and so much more.... that was extra.
+Unplanned.
+Unicode conversion functions was the one thing I did plan.
+This is the one thing I had the most knowledge about, a solid game plan for.
 Numerous individuals pulled through for me, even submitted National Body comments on my behalf so this could be cleaned up in time.

-It still didn't make it.
-It also had knock-on effects: without these functions, we also did [not get `u8`/`u16`/`u32` specifiers for the `fprintf` family of functions](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n3016.pdf) because the conversions were hard to specify without the functions being there (again, because I did not succeed in my mission).
+I still didn't make it happen.

+It also had knock-on effects: without these functions, we also did [not get `u8`/`u16`/`u32` specifiers for the `fprintf` family of functions](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n3016.pdf).
+The conversions were hard to specify without the functions being there (again, because I did not succeed in my mission).
+So not only did I fail in my mission, but my failure became other people's problems.
+Just my one thing I failed to do, and it kept on going.
+And going.

+And going.

-That means we miss a whole cycle, without Unicode functionality in C. And, because the C++ library imports all C functions *de-facto* and *de-jure*, C++ does not get it either.
+This means we miss a whole cycle; no Unicode functionality in C for another spin of the standardization wheel.
+And, because the C++ library imports all C functions *de-facto* and *de-jure*, C++ does not get it either.
 This only makes me shudder more, because the deadline for the next version of the C standard is not set in stone.
 Some are advocating we take another 10 years to roll out the next version of the C standard with more features.
 Another 10 years with no cross-platform printing mechanism.
 Another 10 years without even the static functions going between Unicode encodings and freeing people from their locale / wide locale-sensitive conversion functions.
 Another 10 years of functions which are non-threadsafe.

 10 years of getting to watch the ecosystem continue to slide into hell, because I couldn't get my words on a paper correct so I couldn't put it in the magic sky document.